decredcommunity/events/docs/submit-report.md

 This way is most advanced but is also most flexible and requires less admin work.

 1. [Fork](https://help.github.com/en/categories/collaborating-with-issues-and-pull-requests) the events repository.
-2. Create a file with your report in the `reports` directory.
-The file name must follow the format `YYYYMMDD-title-city-country.md`, e.g. `20190116-tnabc-miami-usa.md`.
+2. Create a file in the `reports` directory.
+The file name must follow the format `YYYYMMDD.N.md`, e.g. `20190116.1.md`.
+That is 8 characters encoding event date, followed by `.`, followed by event's number on that day (most commonly `1`), with `.md` extension.
 You can use [this template](https://raw.githubusercontent.com/decredcommunity/events/master/docs/report-template.md) as a starting point.
 3. Create a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) against the events repository.
   * Check `Allow edits from maintainers` ([help](https://help.github.com/en/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork)).
   * Optionally, use [Draft pull request](https://help.github.com/en/articles/about-pull-requests#draft-pull-requests) that cannot be merged until you mark it as ready.